 Please tell donors to make checks payable to "Dana-Farber Marathon Challenge" or "Dana-Farber Cancer Institute."
 If a donor makes a check payable to you, please endorse the back and write "payable to Dana-Farber Cancer Institute."

 I received a cash gift from a donor who would like tax credit.
 How should I deposit it?

 The Dana-Farber Marathon Challenge office cannot accept cash gifts.
-Please convert each cash gift into a separate money order and send it in with a green donor information form found in your welcome packet or online.
+Please convert each cash gift into a separate money order and send it in with a donor information form, which can be printed from your welcome packet.
 This will ensure that the donor is credited on your web page and receives a tax letter.

 What training support do I receive?

 Veteran marathoner Jack Fultz, winner of the 1976 Boston Marathon®, creates our five-month training program, which includes a daily training guide, nutrition tips, mental preparation and other guidance, Boston-area weekend group runs, and many stories from the life of a former professional marathon runner.